iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \eqref{eq:ncvxlin} is not convex.
 Simply replace the term $x ~ y$ by a new variable $z$, and use a simple mapping such as $z \rightarrow (1, z)$ to get the solution of \eqref{eq:ncvxlin} from the solution of the convex problem: $$\min_{z \in \RR} (z-1)^2$$.

-If we add a L2 regularization to the initial problem, it stays non convex:
+The initial problem\eqref{eq:ncvxlin} with L2 regularization is non-convex as well:

 <p>
 \begin{equation*}